ericmaster/quiz-generator/README.md

    ```bash
    npm install
    ```
+2. Create your MCQs in the data folder (see [data/README.md](data/README.md))

-2. Run the development server:
+3. Run the development server:
    ```bash
    npm run dev
    ```

-3. Open the app in your browser at the provided local development URL.
+4. Open the app in your browser at the provided local development URL.

 ## Project Structure
 - `src/`: Contains the main application code.